-Monstera adansonii is known as a fast-growing vining plant that is most commonly found in Central and South America.
-This plant is capable of growing as vines from hanging baskets and can climb walls.
+Monstera adansonii is a fast-growing vining plant most commonly found in Central and South America that propagates easily.
+This plant can grow as vines from hanging baskets and climbing walls.

-The Monstera adansonii is stunning, and one can never have enough of it.
+The Monstera adansonii is stunning; one can never have enough of it.
 That is at least how I feel about it.
 You can even try to propagate it and grow a whole new plant to gift to your friends.

 How to Propagate Monstera Adansonii

 Monstera adansonii can be propagated in sphagnum moss, perlite, water, or directly in soil.
 In order to propagate a Monstera adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
 A cutting without a leaf is fine too, as long as there is at least one node.
 Cuttings without a node are not viable for propagation purposes.
 Put the cutting into a growing medium or water.
 Within 3-4 weeks, the first roots will start to emerge.

 Monstera adansonii Propagation Video – Step By Step Guide